Woodlands House: Woodlands Art Gallery

 Acquired by the Royal Borough of Greenwich in 1967 after the Little Sisters relocated to Paddington, the house opened as a local history library and contemporary art gallery — known as Woodlands Art Gallery — in 1972.
 It held an extensive range of solo and group exhibitions.

-In October 2003, the local history library was moved to a new site on the Royal Arsenal site in Woolwich – now the Greenwich Heritage Centre, and the gallery subsequently closed.
+In October 2003, the local history library was moved to a new site on the Royal Arsenal site in Woolwich – later the Greenwich Heritage Centre – and the gallery subsequently closed.

+Steiner School

 The council sought proposals to redevelop Woodlands House, the adjacent Mycenae House and surrounding grounds, with a proposal incorporating premises for a local Steiner School being approved in July 2006.